Doomtrain14/Doomtrain14.github.io/_posts/2019-10-13-pwc_brace_expansion.md

 ---
 layout: post
-title:  "Perl Weekly Challenge W029 - Brace Expansion "
+title:  "Perl Weekly Challenge W029 - Brace Expansion"
+categories: [PWC, Perl] tags: [brace, expansion, pwc, perl]
 ---

 One of the task for this week's challenge is to write a script to demonstrate brace expansion.